 The majority of backpackers coming to Australia travel up or down the East Coast to see the sights, however most past right through Townsville (from Cairns to Airlie Beach), skipping Magnetic Island.

-Magnetic Island is commonly referred to as "Maggie" by the locals and 54% of the land is National Park.
+Magnetic Island is commonly referred to as "Maggie", or just 'MI', by the locals and 54% of the land is National Park.
 It's an obstacle rich environment where you can relax in a range of natural and man-made environments, play, explore and enjoy paradise.
 You can see almost everything in a day but it's quite relaxing to spend a night or two on the island.
 Go for a casual beach stroll or set out on a walk to discover grand views, plus the 23 bays and beaches.

 You can also read the blog posts written by Anna: